 The ancient Greeks loved heroes, especially military heroes.
 They loved hear stories about these heroes, the more mythical and magical the better.

-About 2700 years ago, a man named Homer collected legends about one particular hero, King Odysseus.
-Homer wrote down all the stories he had heard about this fabulous hero.
+About 2700 years ago, around 70 BCE, a man named Homer collected legends about one particular hero, King Odysseus.
+Homer was a poet.
+He wrote down all the stories he had heard about this fabulous hero.
 He named his collection of stories the Odyssey.

 The Story of the Cyclops Cave